xtmalliance/argon-server/deployment_support/oauth_infrastructure.md

 - use the importers to submit some flight information
 - and finally query the flight data using the API via a tool like Postman.

-Flight Blender follows the ASTM standads for access
+Flight Blender follows the ASTM standads for access and authorization.

 ## Detailed Instructions